patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/rtl-handbook.md

 ### Icons
 PatternFly components have also been written to reverse directional icons that are part of the component.
 For example, the caret indicating expansion of various components is properly reversed.

 Care should be taken to handle icons appropriately for RTL.
 Some icons you may have in your interface will not be mirrored automatically.
 [Sometimes an icon should be reversed in RTL](https://m2.material.io/design/usability/bidirectionality.html#mirroring-elements) (for example, when indicating a direction such as an expansion caret), and sometimes it should not be reversed (such as a logo, or an icon indicating time).
-When an icon *should* be reversed, but isn't reverse automatically, you can use the modifier `.pf-v5-m-mirror-inline-rtl`.
+When an icon *should* be reversed, but isn't reversed automatically, you can use the modifier `.pf-v5-m-mirror-inline-rtl`.

 ## PatternFly modifiers supporting RTL